Fort Polk: Operation Sagebrush

 In 1955, the U.S. military conducted another large training exercise that covered a substantial portion of Louisiana.
 Named Operation Sagebrush, the focus of this exercise was to evaluate the effectiveness of military operations in a nuclear environment.
 The exercise lasted for 15 days with 85,000 troops participating.
 A provisional army, meant to represent U.S. forces, was built around the 1st Armored Division and an opposing force was built around the 82nd Airborne Division.
 U.S. Air Force bombers and fighter planes also participated in this exercise with powerful aircraft operating in the sky, stirring great interest among the citizens of the region.
 Also participating as part of the provisional army was the 15th Infantry Regiment (actually designated as 15th Infantry Combat Command) of the 3rd Infantry Division from Fort Benning.

 1st Armored Division

-Upon completion of Operation Sagebrush, Camp Polk was declared a permanent installation and the 1st Armored Division was reassigned from Fort Hood to the newly renamed Fort Polk to continue to test mobility and combat strategies for the nuclear age.
+Upon completion of Operation Sagebrush, Polk was declared a permanent installation and the 1st Armored Division was reassigned from Fort Hood to the newly renamed Fort Polk to continue to test mobility and combat strategies for the nuclear age.
 The 1st Armored Division, with its modern M-48 Patton Tanks and new helicopters, remained at Fort Polk until June 1959, before returning to Fort Hood.